pymc-devs/pymc/docs/source/contributing/developer_guide.md

         return logp
 ```

-which returns an Aesara tensor that its value depends on the free parameters in the model (i.e., its parent nodes from the Aesara graph).
+which returns an PyTensor tensor that its value depends on the free parameters in the model (i.e., its parent nodes from the PyTensor graph).
 You can evaluate or compile into a python callable (that you can pass numpy as input args).
-Note that the logp tensor depends on its input in the Aesara graph, thus you cannot pass new tensor to generate a logp function.
+Note that the logp tensor depends on its input in the PyTensor graph, thus you cannot pass new tensor to generate a logp function.
-For similar reason, in PyMC we do graph copying a lot using aesara.clone_replace to replace the inputs to a tensor.
+For similar reason, in PyMC we do graph copying a lot using pytensor.clone_replace to replace the inputs to a tensor.

 ```python
 with pm.Model() as m: